 Biology

-An orangutan's lifespan is about 35-40 years in the wild, and sometimes into the 50's in captivity.
-They reach puberty at about 8 years of age.
+An orangutan’s lifespan is about 35-40 years in the wild, and sometimes into the 50’s in captivity.

 When the males become sexually mature they develop many distinctive physical features.
-Fleshy cheek pads form on both sides of their face and a high, fatty crown on their head.
-Their hair grows long and a beard develops on their faces.
+Fleshy cheek pads on both sides of their face and a high, fatty crown on their head.

 They have an impressive call that they produce with the aid of their laryngeal sac (found under their chin).
-This is called the "Long Call" and is used to locate and advertise their presence to females or warn other males away.
+This is called the ‘Long call’ and is used to locate and advertise their presence to females or warn other males away.

 A male orangutan can weigh over 90 kilograms and a female up to 50 kilograms.
 They are thought to be four to seven times as strong as an adult human male.